Performers Information for 2010 / 2011 |

 accommodate a huge variety of performances.
 Each venue also has a number of friendly bars

-and spaces for audiences to congregate, including two with dedicated outdoor areas.
+and spaces for audiences to congregate, including four with dedicated outdoor areas and

 We